yesarpit/yesarpit.github.io/docs/JS Adv/Advanced JS.md

 ### *Functions are first class members in JS*
 #### Functions are plain JS objects with added superpowers : it can do allobject things +
-*   the code you write iniside fun sits in a special property called 'code' which is invocable - meaning  , will have an execution context
+*   the code you write inside fun sits in a special property called 'code' which is invocable - meaning  , will have an execution context
-*   when we call fun() -> it inovkes the code we have written
+*   when we call fun() -> it invokes the code we have written
-*   it has an optional name property to distiguish from other functions
+*   it has an optional name property to distinguish from other functions

 ![](https://i.ibb.co/X30RRRG/image.png)

-### Coersion
+### Coercion

 ![](https://i.ibb.co/gPRCQZ4/image.png)